-These are common stories.
-The fact is that families, friends, and healthcare workers often overlook their concerns about older people drinking.
-Sometimes trouble with alcohol in older people is mistaken for other conditions related to aging, for example, a problem with balance.
-But, how the body handles alcohol can change with age.
-You may have the same drinking habits, but your body has changed.
+Sometimes, families, friends, and health care workers may overlook the concerns about older people drinking.
+This can be the case because the side effects of drinking in older adults are mistaken for other conditions related to aging, for example, a problem with balance.
+But how the body handles alcohol changes with age.

 Drinking too much alcohol over a long time can:

 - Lead to some kinds of cancer, liver damage, immune system disorders, and brain damage